ava-labs/avalanche-smart-contract-quickstart/README.md

 ### Balances

-Print a list of accounts and their corresponding AVAX balance.
+Print a list of accounts and their corresponding AVAX balances on the `avash` network.

 ```zsh
 yarn balances --network avash